 The small size of our program allows for individual attention.
 We also offer traditional, one-year full-time and innovative, two-year part-time programs to suit learners in any stage of their careers.
 Our highly-regarded long-term care continuity experience, a major strength of the program, allows fellows to manage frailty and multi-morbidity with the assistance of an interdisciplinary team.

 Past graduates have quickly assumed leadership roles after completing the program (e.g. directors of interdisciplinary clinical care teams, facility medical directors, educators/geriatric rotation directors).
-To inspire them to develop programs in their future work settings, we train our fellows in several successfully-implemented models of geriatric care, including an Acute Care of the Elderly Unit, a Geriatric Assessment Center and the Hospital Elder Life Program.
+To inspire them to develop programs in their future work settings, we train our fellows in several successfully-implemented models of geriatric care through the Geriatric Assessment Center and the Hospital Elder Life Program.
 We also provide novel rotations including a rural geriatric medicine rotation and an administration and quality improvement rotation.

 The MMC Geriatric Medicine Program aims to train geriatricians who are capable of: